uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 5. Update firewall rules to allow local connections to the MQTT broker (TCP, port 8883) and any UHPPOTE controllers (UDP, port 6000):
 ```
 hostname -I
-sudo ufw allow from <host-ip-address> to any port 8883  proto tcp
+sudo ufw allow from $(hostname -I | cut -d ' ' -f 1) to any port 8883  proto tcp
-sudo ufw allow from <host-ip-address> to any port 60000 proto udp
+sudo ufw allow from $(hostname -I | cut -d ' ' -f 1) to any port 60000 proto udp
 ```

 ## AWS IAM